-- (1) Beneficial ownership includes voting or investment power with respect to the securities and, (except as indicated below, each person named has sole voting and investment power with respect to the shares shown opposite his or her name.
+- (1) Beneficial ownership includes voting or investment power with respect to the securities and, except as indicated below, each person named has sole voting and investment power with respect to the shares shown opposite his or her name.
 Beneficial ownership is determined in accordance with Rule 13d-3 of the General Rules and Regulations under the Exchange Act, pursuant to which a person or group of persons is deemed to have "beneficial ownership" of any shares of common stock that such person has the right to acquire within 60 days of the date of determination.
-The percentage of beneficial ownership is based on 107,389,450 common shares outstanding as of April 1, 2020.
-In addition, for purposes of computing the percentage of outstanding shares of common stock held by each person or group of persons named above, any shares which such person or persons had the right to acquire on or within 60 days of April 1, 2020 are deemed to be outstanding but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person. - (2) Ms. Yang is the settlor of The Spectacular Stage Trust established pursuant to the Trust Deed dated November 24, 2015 between Ms. Yang, as Settlor, and HSBC International Trustee Limited, as Trustee (the "Spectacular Trust").
+The percentage of beneficial ownership is based on 107,757,721 common shares outstanding as of February 1, 2022.
+In addition, for purposes of computing the percentage of outstanding shares of common stock held by each person or group of persons named above, any shares which such person or persons had the right to acquire on or within 60 days of February 1, 2022 are deemed to be outstanding but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person. - (2) Ms. Yang is the settlor of The Spectacular Stage Trust established pursuant to the Trust Deed dated November 24, 2015 between Ms. Yang, as Settlor, and HSBC International Trustee Limited, as Trustee, or the Spectacular Trust.
 Pursuant to the Trust Deed, the Trustee is required to obtain the prior written consent of Ms. Yang, as Protector, before making any direct or indirect dispositions of any common shares that constitute assets of the Spectacular Trust and to vote common shares held by the Spectacular Trust and cause any entity owned by the Spectacular Trust directly or indirectly that holds common shares to vote such shares in accordance with instructions from Ms. Yang.
 Accordingly, pursuant to Section 13(d) of the Exchange Act, Ms. Yang may be deemed to beneficially own all of the common shares held directly or indirectly by the Spectacular Trust.
-Spectacular Stage Limited, a British Virgin Islands company indirectly wholly owned by the Spectacular Trust, owns 28,400,000 common shares. - (3) Mr. Zhang is the settlor of The Juicy Seasons Trust established pursuant to the Trust Deed dated June 21, 2019 between Mr. Zhang, as Settlor, and HSBC International Trustee Limited, as Trustee (the "Juicy Trust").
+Spectacular Stage Limited, a British Virgin Islands company indirectly wholly owned by the Spectacular Trust, owns 28,400,000 common shares.

+- (3) Mr. Zhang is the settlor of The Juicy Seasons Trust established pursuant to the Trust Deed dated June 21, 2019 between Mr.Zhang, as Settlor, and HSBC International Trustee Limited, as Trustee, or the Juicy Trust.
 Pursuant to the Trust Deed, the Trustee is required to obtain the prior written consent of Mr. Zhang, as Protector, before making any direct or indirect dispositions of any common shares that constitute assets of the Juicy Trust and to vote common shares held by the Juicy Trust and cause any entity owned by the Juicu Trust directly or indirectly that holds common shares to vote such shares in accordance with instructions from Mr. Zhang.
 Accordingly, pursuant to Section 13(d) of the Exchange Act, Mr. Zhang may be deemed to beneficially own all of the common shares held directly or indirectly by the Juicy Trust.
 Juicy Seasons Limited, a British Virgin Islands company indirectly wholly owned by the Juicy Trust, owns 28,400,000 common shares.
-The amount of common shares also includes 2,537,000 common shares issuable upon exercise of vested options and 1,090,724 common shares held by Universal World Development Co.
-Ltd., a British Virgin Islands company, of which Mr. Zhang is the sole owner. - $(4) \ \ Includes \ 2,537,000 \ common \ shares \ is suable \ upon \ exercise \ of \ options \ exercisable \ within \ 60 \ days.$
+The amount of common shares also includes 2,537,000 common shares issuable upon exercise of vested options and 1,606,615 common shares held by Universal World Development Co.
+Ltd., a British Virgin Islands company, of which Mr. Zhang is the sole owner. - (4) Includes 2,537,000 common shares issuable upon exercise of options exercisable within 60 days.

-ITEM 7.
-MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS
+ITEM 7 MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS